NotePlan/plugins/jgclark.NoteHelpers/README.md

 (If these commands are useful to you, you'll probably find the [TidyUp plugin](https://github.com/NotePlan/plugins/blob/main/np.Tidy/) helpful too.
 It's rather arbitrary which commands live in which plugin.)

 ## Using from x-callback-url calls
 You can trigger these commands from [outside NotePlan using the **x-callback-url mechanism**](https://help.noteplan.co/article/49-x-callback-url-scheme#runplugin).
-This can be used in a template or shortcut, or any other place a URL can be accessed.
+This can be used in a **template** or **shortcut**, or any other place a URL can be accessed.
 Every call takes the same form:
 ```
 noteplan://x-callback-url/runPlugin?pluginID=jgclark.NoteHelpers&command=<encoded command name>
 ```